sachinhp7/Finalproject/README.md

 The recommend item of the dashboard directed to the recommendation part.
 Enter the full score and enter the marks at each component.
 It will display the probability of next questions need to be done.

+in the main branch new project avilable. in the master branch the old versrions trying to develop this project avialable